dacharyc/dcwebsite/content/posts/2019-07-12-choosing-the-best-writing-tool.md

 I think it is the single best writing tool for long-form content out there; it has amazing support for organizing and re-ordering content, revision workflow, storing relevant research and notes within the app, and more advanced features to help you tackle even the most complex long-form writing project.

-And the compiling options&#8230; so many compiling options.
+And the compiling options... so many compiling options.

 If you're a single person working on long-form writing projects, Scrivener is the way to go.